 SUMMARY

 Gerard Needham provides a long-term review of the Fujifilm X100 VI after a year of travel and paid work, capturing over 10,000 images.
-He discusses surprising battery life, finding a single charge sufficient for a full day.
-Needham addresses the fixed lens limitation by using Viltrox conversion lenses to achieve 28mm, 35mm, and 50mm focal lengths, with the sensor crop extending to 100mm.
-While impressed with image quality, even compared to a Hasselblad X2D, he notes autofocus lags behind competitors and criticizes the lens flare and Fujifilm's pricing.
+He found the battery life exceeded expectations, often lasting a full day.
+To overcome the fixed focal length, Needham utilized Viltrox conversion lenses, effectively creating 28mm, 35mm, and 50mm options, with the sensor crop extending to a 100mm equivalent.
+Despite its strengths, Needham notes that the X100 VI's continuous autofocus lags behind competitors, and the lens flares can be unflattering, though RAW processing can mitigate some issues.

 TAKEAWAYS